Sellafield railway station: History

 The station used to be the southern terminus of the former Whitehaven, Cleator and Egremont Railway line from Egremont, from August 1869 until the line's closure in March 1964.

+Layout

+The station configuration is unusual in that the southbound ('up' line) is bi-directional through the station and has platform faces on both sides.
+However, only the eastern platform face is used, with the other side being fenced off.
+This allows trains from the south to terminate and turn back without having to enter the single-line section to St Bees.

+The signal box controlling the layout is located at the north end of the station, whilst the exchange sidings for the plant and the locomotive depot used by Direct Rail Services' freight trains are to the south.
+There are two water cranes at the station, one at each end.

 Facilities

 The station is not staffed, but there is now a ticket machine in the main building for passengers to buy tickets prior to travel.
-There is a waiting room on the southbound platform and a shelter on the opposite side; the rest of the main buildings are in private commercial use.
+There is a waiting room on the southbound platform and a shelter on the opposite side; the other main buildings are in private commercial use and there are no facilities for car parking.
 The platforms are linked by a footbridge which does not include ramps, so only the Barrow platform has step-free access.
 Train running information is provided by digital information screens, timetable posters and telephone.